pgmmpk/beaglebone_pru_adc/README.md

 Threshold value for Schmitt filtering of encoder.
 Setting this value too high will have an effect of encoder never producing any ticks.
 Setting it too low opens possibility of spurious ticks triggered by random analog noise.

+### Capture.encoder0_delay, Capture.encoder1_delay

+Delay value to filter out noise.
+Default value is `0` (no filtering).
+Reasonable value is `100` which requires signal to stay high for 100 timer units before uptick is registered, and stay low for 100 timer units before downtick is registered.

 ### Capture.encoder0_values, Capture.encoder1_values
 Read-only property that returns a 5-tuple describing the state of the encoder.
 Values are: (raw, min, max, ticks, speed).